- Prep time 1 hour

 These Italian-American-inspired meatballs are everything you want a meatball to be—and then some.
 They are plush, moist, and cheesy, with a kick of fennel and Calabrian chile paste that’ll give you all the spicy Italian sausage feels.
-But (surprise!) these little beauties are made with plant-based ground beef, satisfying meatball cravings for both herbivores and omnivores alike.
+But these little beauties, made with plant-based ground beef, satisfy meatball cravings for both herbivores and omnivores alike.

-In a large bowl, combine the panko breadcrumbs and the milk, stir, and let sit for 5 minutes, allowing the breadcrumbs to absorb the liquid.
-Add the grated cheese, parsley, garlic, chile paste, egg, salt, fennel seeds, and pepper, and mix well.
-Add the Impossible Burger and, using your hands, mix until the breadcrumb mixture and the meat are fully combined.
+- In a large bowl, combine the panko and milk.
+Let sit for 5 minutes, allowing the breadcrumbs to absorb the liquid.
+Add the cheese, egg, garlic, parsley, salt, chile paste, and fennel and mix well to combine.
+Add the Impossible Burger and, using your hands, mix until fully combined.
 Place in the refrigerator and chill for 30 minutes.

-Remove the chilled meatball mixture from the refrigerator.
-Drizzle a sheet pan with 1 tablespoon of extra-virgin olive oil and rub a little oil on your hands (this will make for easier, less sticky rolling).
-Divide the mixture into 14 portions, about 2 ounces each, and roll into balls between the palms of your hands.
-Place the finished meatballs on the oiled baking sheet.
+- Drizzle a sheet pan with 1 tablespoon of the oil and rub a little oil on your hands (this will make for easier, less sticky rolling).
+Divide the panko mixture into 14 portions (about 2 ounces each) and roll into balls between the palms of your hands.
+Place the formed meatballs on the prepared baking sheet.

-Heat a large skillet over medium-high heat.
-Add the remaining 2 tablespoons of extra-virgin olive oil and continue to heat for another 30 seconds.
-Arrange the meatballs in a single layer in the skillet and brown on all sides, about 1–1 1/2 minutes per side.
-Remove the cooked meatballs from the pan and transfer to a paper towel-lined plate.
+- In a large skillet over medium-high heat, heat the remaining 2 tablespoons of the oil for 30 seconds.
+Arrange the meatballs in a single layer in the skillet and cook for 1 to 1½ minutes per side, until browned.
+Transfer to a paper towel-lined plate.
 These meatballs are ready to eat or simmer in your favorite marinara sauce (homemade is great, but store-bought is equally delicious).